jbunke/deltascript/docs/ls-3-vars.md

 >
 > **_&lt;declaration&gt;_:** &lt;FINAL&gt;? &lt;type&gt; &lt;ident&gt;

 From left to right, a declaration consists of an optional immutability<sup>[§3.2.3](#323--immutability)</sup> modifier, a type identifier, and a variable name.
-A declaration statement may also be an initialization statement, in which case the variable name will be followed by the assignment operator `=` and an expression<sup>[§TODO - expressions]()</sup> representing the variable's initial value.
+A declaration statement may also be an initialization statement, in which case the variable name will be followed by the assignment operator `=` and an expression<sup>[§4](./ls-4-expr.md)</sup> representing the variable's initial value.

 After its initialization, a variable's name can be used as an expression to retrieve its associated value.
-A **mutable** variables can also be assigned<sup>[§TODO - assignment]()</sup> a new value.
+A **mutable** variables can also be assigned<sup>[§5.4](./ls-5-stat.md#54--assignments)</sup> a new value.

 ### 3.2.1 – Variable names